 Oil Pressure Sensor Replacement Cost

 Due to the oil sensor’s simple design, they tend to be fairly cheap to pick up and easy to replace.
-Just be careful as you replace the sensor that you watch for oil leaking out as you remove the sensor from the engine block.
-You’ll want to be careful that you don’t over tighten your new sensor also, as this can be easily done.
+Just be careful that you watch for oil leaking out as you remove the sensor from the engine block.
+You’ll also want to be careful that you don’t over-tighten your new sensor, as this is an easy mistake to make.

-Anytime you work on part of your engine that involves oil, it’s always best to wear gloves to protect your skin from the harmful chemicals that are built into the oil.
-Also, once the work is completed, check your oil level with your vehicle sat on a flat, level surface and top up if required.
+Any time you work on a part of your engine that involves oil, it’s always best to wear gloves to protect your skin from the harmful chemicals that are built into the oil.
+Also, once the work is completed, check your oil level with your vehicle sitting on a flat, level surface and top up if required.